 - New certificate program, including Graduate Capstone and Post-Baccalaureate Programs (UAPC)

 Governance.
 The process for approving new programs involves several layers of approval.
 All new programs (degree, major, certificate program, or option), after first being approved by the sponsoring faculty (e.g., the department curriculum committee), must be approved by the Dean and the L&S Academic Planning Council.
 If the proposal concerns a graduate program, it must also be approved by the Graduate Faculty Executive Committee.
 The next step is approval by the University Academic Planning Council.
 For certificate programs and options, this is the final stage of approval, and the next step is to proceed to implementation.
+(In general, requests to create new certificates or options can be approved within one semester, but - as noted below - implementation is usually delayed until the next appropriate Fall term.)
 Proposals for new majors or degree programs involve a two-step process ("Notice of Intent to Plan" and "Request for Permission to Implement") involving all of these stages, as well as approval by the UW System Administration and the Board of Regents.
 Only after approval by the Board of Regents may the plan for a new major or degree program proceed to implementation.

 Fall Term.
 In light of the cycle of academic life, it is customary to plan implementation of new programs for the first Fall term for which students have not yet begun enrolling.
 Because proposals for new majors and degrees require additional approvals that usually require an additional semester or two, and there are two cycles of approval, requests to create new majors or degree programs can take two or more years to move proposals to implementation.